Emily Harman

-Emily J. Harman (born June 15, 1991) is an American former professional tennis player.
+Emily Jane Harman (born June 15, 1991) is an American former professional tennis player.

 Harman has won two doubles titles on the ITF Circuit in her career.
 On October 15, 2012, she reached her best singles ranking of world No. 966.
 On November 4, 2013, she peaked at No. 232 in the doubles rankings.

+Early life and college career

+Emily Harman is a native of Petersburg, West Virginia, and attended Petersburg High School.